 Welcome to the first edition of our HX Roundup where we’ll be delivering you the cream of the past month or so in experience-related articles and reports from across the globe.
-From big brands to small independents you’ll find a curated list right here (or sign up to have it delivered direct to your inbox).
+From big brands to small independents you’ll find a curated list of human experience content right here (or sign up to have it delivered direct to your inbox).

 Sources this month include Harvard Business Review, Forrester, Gartner, Forbes, Blake Morgan, Customer Think, Brian Carroll, Joseph Michelli, PWC, CMX, Verizon and Adrian Swinscore.

 ROX: The PWC Global Consumer Insights Survey 2019